macnick/mapply/README.md

 ## What is next

 1. Ability to delete all workouts
-2. Display weather for workouts time and place
+2. Display weather for workouts time and place.
+This one is ambitious
 3. Ability to edit a workout
 4. Ability to show workouts based on category
 5. Add an alert before deleting a workout